-A. Human voice production and propagation
+2.1 Human voice production and propagation

-As shown in Fig. 1(a), the mechanism for producing the human voice can generally be subdivided into three parts: the lungs, the vocal cords, and the articulators (e.g. lips and tongue).
+In order to achieve robust liveness detection, we need to understand the structural differences between the human vocal system and loudspeakers.
+As shown in Fig. 2(a), the mechanism for producing the human voice can generally be divided into three parts: the lungs, the vocal cords, and the articulators (e.g. lips and tongue).
 The lung first produces adequate airflow and air pressure to vibrate vocal cords.
 The vocal cords vibrate and chop up the airflow from the lungs into audible pulses that form the laryngeal sound source.
 Then, the length and tension of the vocal cords are adjusted to produce 'fine-tune' pitch and tone.
-The articulators consisting of tongue, palate, cheek, lips further filter the sound generated from the larynx to strengthen it or weaken it.
-After the voices are produced by the human vocal system, they mainly propagate through two media, as shown in Fig. 1(b).
+The articulators consisting of tongue, palate, cheek, and lips further filter the sound generated from the larynx to strengthen it or weaken it.
+After the voices are produced by the human vocal system, they mainly propagate through two media, as shown in Fig. 2(b).
 First, the voice propagates via the air and reaches the microphone, which is common for the use case of current voice input.
 Besides propagating through the air, the voice can also propagate through the speaker's internal body, and that is why a person's voice sounds different to them when it is recorded and played back.
-Although the tone of the voice received through the internal body is lower than that of the voice received through the air due to the special propagation medium, two voices should have a strong correlation and a lot of information shared.
-For the attacker who wants to issue a fake voice command obstruct the victim's experience, the attacker's voice reaches the AR device only through the air.
+Although the tone of the voice received through the internal body is lower than that of the voice received through the air due to the special propagation medium, the two voices should have a strong correlation and share a lot of information.
+For the attacker who wants to issue a fake voice command in order to obstruct the victim's experience, the attacker's voice reaches the AR device only through the air.
 Therefore, the internal body voice of the victim should not have much-shared information with the air voice.